arthadede/notion-manager/README.md

 - Check that the property name matches exactly: "Activity" (case-sensitive)

 ### CORS errors
-- Make sure both frontend and backend are running
-- Check that `VITE_API_URL` in `.env` matches your backend server URL
+- In the single-service/Docker setup, CORS should not be needed because frontend and backend share the same origin.

 ## License